 It may be lovely and warm here in Singapore, but ski season is approaching in destinations around Asia and beyond.
-And with Christmas break just around the corner, we’re turning our minds to new destinations for a family holiday where we can ski our socks off!
+And with Christmas break not that far away, we’re turning our minds to new destinations for a family holiday where we can ski our socks off!
 No matter if you’re a snow-shy beginner, an off-piste whizz or something in between, we’ve found the near(ish) and (very) far ski resorts that make for the perfect wintry getaway.
 Fancy going off-piste and organising your vacay yourself?
 Or would you rather enlist the invaluable services of a ski-holiday expert?
 Either way, we’ve tracked down plenty of snowy options that will make a great family-friendly skiing holiday.
 Powderhounds: ready, steady… ski!

 With more than 500 ski resorts dotted around Japan, it’s easy to find decent snow in this top-notch ski-holiday destination.
 The best resorts and snow conditions are found in northern Japan and along the mountains bordering the Western Japan coast.

 Niseko has not one, not two and not even three ski resorts: there are a whopping four snow resorts in Japan’s official number-one skiing region!
 Averaging over 15 metres of top-quality snowfall each season, there’s a resort for all levels of expertise (and fabulous onsens for those who fancy a gentler pace of holiday).
 Head to the easier slopes of Annupuri if you’re feeling less brave.
 Ready for the big guns?
 Advance onto the off-piste and more challenging courses at Grand Hirafu, Hanazono and Niseko Village once you’ve found your feet.